r-LoliconsUnite/LoliconsUnite-stylesheet/README.md

 - Fixed title colors
 - Removed pink comment button
 - Fixed post flair color in night code
+- Stole more of r/MadokaMagica's flairs to fix ours

 # License
 The code is Unlicensed and in public domain